welcometohelen/firstkaggle_ames_housing/README.md

 Lasso was the superior regression tool for how I cleaned my data.
 Linear Regression with features selected by correlation was actually a close second, which surprised me given the boost in complexity that Lasso imparts.
 Through all the predictive models, Test RMSE was very close to Train RMSE, so I was not concerned about overfitting.
 Setting the scoring parameter to 'neg_mean_squared_error' improved the Ridge RMSE even with all else held equal.
 However, it was still barely surpassed by Lasso.

 ##### Inference
 Interpretability proved a bear.
 When including many features, coefficients did not always correspond with common sense.
 It took more pruning and rebinning of features to yield information that could be useful to current homeowners.
-Overall, the most influential (and mutable) attributes of a home were:
+Overall, the most influential (and renovatable) attributes of a home were:
 * Kitchen quality
 * Number of bathrooms
 * Paved driveway